Hateful Content, Terrorism, and Violent Extremism

 Overview

 Hateful content and activities that support terrorism or violent extremism have no place on Snapchat.
-Our policies operate to create an environment that supports and prioritizes the safety of Snapchatters, and to protect communities from violence and discrimination.
+Our policies operate to create an environment that supports and prioritizes the safety and well-being of Snapchatters, and to protect communities from violence and discrimination.

 It is never acceptable to engage in hateful conduct, including the use of hate speech or hate symbols.
 Activities that support or advocate for acts of terrorism or violent extremism are similarly prohibited and, if warranted, may be reported to law enforcement.

 To help ensure these policies are enforced responsibly, our teams consult the expertise and work of civil rights organizations, human rights experts, law enforcement agencies, NGOs, and safety advocates.
-We are constantly learning, and will calibrate wherever necessary to ensure that our products and policies function to keep Snapchatters safe.
+We are routinely learning, and will calibrate wherever necessary to help ensure that our products and policies function to keep Snapchatters safe.
 To help us, we encourage users to promptly report any hateful content or activity that may violate our policies against terrorism and violent extremism.

 What you should expect

-Our prohibitions against Terrorism and Violent Extremism extend to all content that promotes terrorism or other violent, criminal acts committed by individuals or groups to further ideological goals.
+All content that promotes terrorism or other violent, criminal acts committed by individuals or groups to further ideological goals.
 These rules also prohibit any content that promotes or supports foreign terrorist organizations or extremist hate groups––as designated by credible, third-party experts––as well as recruitment for such organizations or violent extremist activities.

 Takeaway

 We do not tolerate hateful content, terrorism, or violent extremism on Snapchat.
-Through both our policies and our product design, we work diligently to maintain an environment that supports and prioritizes the safety of Snapchatters.
+Through our policies and our product design, we work diligently to maintain an environment that supports and prioritizes the safety of Snapchatters.

 Users can help us protect our community by reporting any content that violates our policies.
-We are also committed to working with diverse leaders from across the safety community to ensure we are advancing our safety objectives responsibly.
+We are also committed to working with diverse leaders from across the safety community to help ensure we are advancing our safety objectives responsibly.
 For more information about our safety efforts, please visit our Safety Center.